In an industry reputed for service excellence, it’s ironic that most hotel websites today remain impersonal, unhelpful and unresponsive.

 But do you really want these companies wedging themselves between you and your guests?

-With real-time chat, properties like Hotel Fusion and Tilden Hotel engage visitors from the moment they arrive on their website, providing an elevated level of service that increases conversions, drives direct bookings, and earns rave reviews and loyalty from guests.
+With real-time chat, hotels engage visitors from the moment they arrive on their website, providing an elevated level of service that increases conversions, drives direct bookings, and earns rave reviews and loyalty from guests.

 It’s high time the hotel industry reclaimed its leadership position in customer service by positioning friendly, helpful employees at the entry point to the guest experience—the hotel website.